 Spirulina is available in powder, tablet, and capsule form.

-The powder can be added to smoothies, used in salads and soups, or mixed in with fruit or vegetable juices.
+You can add spirulina powder to smoothies, use it in salads and soups, or mix itin with fruit or vegetable juices.

 However, when used in powder form, spirulina has a very strong taste which not everyone may enjoy.